se-edu/learningresources/contents/node/nodejs.md

 ## Use Cases

 Node is **good** for
 * **Processing high volumes of I/O-bound requests**.
-A single instance of a Node server will be more efficient and can serve more requests with the same hardware than most other servers (such as those written in Ruby on Rails).
+A single instance of a Node server will be more efficient and can serve more requests with the same hardware than most other servers, due to its event driven architecture.
 This makes the Node server faster and more scalable.
 * **Real time applications** where you have to process a large volume of requests with little delay.
 This includes instant messaging apps and collaborative editing apps where you can watch the document being modified live such as Trello and Google Docs.
 Node is a good choice as it can handle multiple client requests even while waiting for responses.
 * **Single-page applications** where a lot of processing and rendering is done on the client's side and the backend server only needs to provide a simple API.
 Node can process many requests with low response times.
-In addition, you can reuse and share code, such as those for validation, between the client and server.
+In addition, you can reuse and share <tooltip content="e.g. validation logic for user inputs">JavaScript code</tooltip> between the client and server.

 However, Node is **not suitable** for
 * **CPU-intensive jobs**.
-Recall that Node is single-threaded.
+Recall that event loop is single-threaded.
 If the thread is busy doing CPU-heavy operations, it will not be able to process incoming requests timely.
-This removes the biggest advantage of Node.
-In such cases, you could consider alternatives such as Go which supports concurrency.

-To find out more about when you should or should not use Node, checkout these articles by [netguru](https://www.netguru.co/blog/use-node-js-backend) and [Node.js foundation](https://medium.com/the-node-js-collection/why-the-hell-would-you-use-node-js-4b053b94ab8e).
+While it does have some amount of [multi-threading](https://blog.logrocket.com/node-js-multithreading-what-are-worker-threads-and-why-do-they-matter-48ab102f8b10/) support, being a JavaScript runtime, its performance in such cases still trails behind alternatives such as Python which supports threads natively.

 ## Resources